GGrottan/PicoCTF-writeups/General skills/Static ain't always noise/README.md

 ![](https://github.com/GGrottan/PicoCTF-writeups/blob/main/General%20skills/Static%20ain't%20always%20noise/img/strings.png)

 The provided bash script essentially does the same thing for us, where the output looks a little nicer and more structured.
+This means that it is probably a practice task to get familiar with the `chmod +x` command, and how we can pass files to scripts.